dzung-hoang/Papers/README.md

 ```
 @article{
     HLV99DictionarySelection,
     author="D. T. Hoang and P. M. Long and J. S. Vitter",
     title="Dictionary Selection using Partial Matching",
     journal="Information Sciences",
     volume="119",
     number="1--2",
     year=1999,
     pages="57--72",
 }
 ```

 ## Video Compression

 ### [Explicit Bit Minimization for Motion-Compensated Video Coding](dcc94.pdf)
 We compare methods for choosing motion vectors for motion-compensated video compression.
 Our primary focus is on videophone and videoconferencing applications, where very low bit rates are necessary, where the motion is usually limited, and where the frames must be coded in the order they are generated.
 We provide evidence, using established benchmark videos of this type, that choosing motion vectors to minimize codelength subject to (implicit) constraints on quality yields substantially better rate-distortion tradeoffs than minimizing notions of prediction error.
-We illustrate this point using an algorithm within the $p \times 64$ standard.
+We illustrate this point using an algorithm within the Px64 standard.
 We show that using quadtrees to code the motion vectors in conjunction with explicit codelength minimization yields further improvement.
 We describe a dynamic-programming algorithm for choosing a quadtree to minimize the codelength.

 ```
 @inproceedings{
     HLV94,
     author="D. T. Hoang and P. M. Long and J. S. Vitter",
     title="Explicit Bit-Minimization for Motion-Compensated Video Coding",
     booktitle="Proceedings 1994 Data Compression Conference",
     publisher="IEEE Computer Society Press",
     month=mar,
     year=1994,
     pages="175--184"
 }
 ```